peterloes/SmartAnimalTraps/README.md

 ![My image](https://github.com/peterloes/SmartAnimalTraps/blob/main/Getting_Started_Tutorial/51_overview.JPG)

-Light barrier 1 and light barrier 2 are able to open or to close the shutter.
+Light barrier 1 or light barrier 2 are able to open or to close the shutter.

-Pushbutton 1 and pushbutton 2, mounted on the top of the electronical circuit, are able to open or to close the shutter.
+Pushbutton 1 or pushbutton 2, mounted on the top of the electronical circuit, are able to open or to close the shutter.

 ### Current consumption: